Tammy Bruce: Feminism (1990–2000s)

 For seven years, Bruce served as president of the Los Angeles chapter of the National Organization for Women (NOW) (1990–1996).
 She was the youngest woman at the time to lead a major chapter of NOW.

 In 1995, responding to the verdict in the O. J. Simpson murder trial, Bruce said "What we need to teach our children is...not about racism, but is about violence against women″ and that her message to Simpson was "You are not welcome here, you are not welcome in this country, you are not welcome on our airwaves, you are not welcome in our culture."
 She also refused to discuss the issue on a talk show, reportedly saying "I don’t have time to argue with a bunch of black women; we’ve moved beyond that."
-The NOW Executive Board voted to censure her for what it called these "racially insensitive comments".
-In May 1996, Bruce resigned as president of Los Angeles NOW.
+The NOW Executive Board voted to censure her for what it called "racially insensitive comments".
 Bruce claimed that the censure was due to her focus on domestic violence, as opposed to defense attorney Johnnie Cochran's "racial issues" trial argument.
-Since then, Bruce has written about the dispute in her critique on what she sees as the failings of NOW and the political left in general.
+She resigned from NOW five months later, in May 1996.
+Since then, Bruce has written about what she sees as the failings of NOW and the political left in general.
 She has said that the feminist establishment in the U.S. has abandoned authentic feminism.
-Bruce resigned from NOW five months later, in May 1996.
 She launched a new organization, the Women’s Progress Alliance with Denise Brown, the sister of Nicole Brown Simpson, saying “We both have been controversial, and we both will remain controversial."

-In 1997, Bruce hosted an overnight weekend talk show on KFI.
-Bruce hosted a national radio program on Talk Radio Network throughout much of the 2000s.
+In 1997, Bruce hosted an overnight weekend talk show on KFI, in Los Angeles.
+She also hosted a national radio program on Talk Radio Network throughout much of the 2000s.

 In 2003, Bruce was appointed to serve on California Governor-elect Arnold Schwarzenegger's transition team following his successful recall election against Governor Gray Davis.